meertensinstituut/clariah-wp3-vre/integration/README.md

 # Integration
+The intregration application does two things:
+- initialize VRE components
-Integrate VRE components and test components with integration tests
+- test components with integration tests

-## Initialization
+## 1. Initialization
 - Wait for components to have started.
 - Initialize kafka queues
 - Upload a test file
 - Initialization code is in `./src`
-- See also: `./docker-initialize.sh`
+- See also:
+  - `./src/main/java`
+  - `./docker-initialize.sh`

-## Testing
+## 2. Integration testing
 - Test code is in `./src/test`
-- See also: `./docker-run-integration-tests.sh`
+- See also:
+  - `./src/main/test`
+  - `./docker-test.sh`

 ## Manually run integration
 When all components are started, run `./start-integration.sh`